 Meghan has been a member of the Public Safety department since October 2003.
 She enjoys interacting with the College community and meeting new people.
 Meghan attended Neumann University, where she studied elementary education.
 She met her handsome husband at the shore in June 2003, and they were married in June 2010.
 She recently left her full-time job to stay home with her two young children.
 Meghan loves spending time with her family and going to the beach.

-Andrew Dunn came to Swarthmore in December of 2012 and will be working 2 p.m. - 12 p.m. shift as a Public Safety Officer.
-He is a graduate of Millersville University with a bachelor’s in government and political affairs.
+Andrew Dunn serves on a shift as a Public Safety Officer.
+He is a graduate of Millersville University with a B.A. in government and political affairs.
 He also is a graduate of the Delaware County Community College’s Municipal Police Academy and has his ACT 120 certification.
 In his free time, he enjoys working out at the gym, running, reading, and teaching martial arts.